 Q. What happened to OPT’s signal?

 A. On April 19, the broadcast tower that delivers OPT’s signal to the Springfield area collapsed while work was being performed at the site.
-Tragically, one of the members of the tower crew was killed.

 Q. Did all OPT viewers lose signal?